 Please be assured that we are continuously monitoring the recommendations from the National Institutes of Health (NIH) and the Centers for Disease Control (CDC), and will follow guidelines based in science that best protect the most vulnerable in our community.
-However, due to the intentional ignorance and denial of science by the Wisconsin legislature, we are not able to require certain precautions, such as vaccine mandates.

 Finally, it is highly recommended that attendees receive a COVID-19 test before and five days after attending the conference to help keep yourselves and others safe.
-You can find tests locally in Madison, WI through the Madison & Dane County website.
-It is also recommended that all attendees download the Wisconsin Exposure Notification app to assist with contact tracing in the event of illness.

 If you’re being sponsored by an institution, you may also be subject to their guidelines, including possible vaccine mandates for university-sponsored travel.
 Consult your local institution to learn about their requirements.

 We ask that any attendees who are diagnosed with COVID-19 during or after the conference notify us immediately at email@example.com so that we may begin the contact tracing process.
 Contact information for all attendees will be kept on file so that we may notify you in the event of an exposure.